We're making some changes: Healthylife will be offline from 11PM AEST for scheduled maintenance.

 Key Points

-“If you’re moving your body regularly throughout the day, that’s more important than walking around your living room at 9pm trying to hit 10,000 steps,” she says.
+But if you’re not reaching that 10,000 goal, Personal Trainer Gabrielle Petterwood says, “Moving your body regularly is more important than walking around your living room at 9pm trying to hit 10,000 steps”.

 What is 10,000 steps in km?